Experiencing Interruptions?

 Director Statement

-RUN WILD (16mm) is based on a true story of my upbringing, a microcosm of damaged people bringing a little girl into the world that they weren’t ready to meet.
-It speaks to the young child still crouching inside each of us, especially those who’ve endured fallout from growing up in a home where addiction, violence or mental health prevailed.
+RUN WILD (shot on super 16mm) is a narrative short based on my upbringing - a microcosm of damaged people bringing a little girl into the world they weren’t ready to meet.
+It calls out to the young child still crouching inside each of us, especially those who’ve endured fallout from growing up in a home where addiction, violence and mental health issues prevailed.